Independent Health Professions at the Herman Ostrow School of Dentistry

 After admission to USC, students wishing to add or change their major to occupational therapy should contact the division.
 Requirements for admission are:

-2. a cumulative grade point average of 3.0 or higher in undergraduate course work for USC undergraduate and transferring students
+2. a cumulative grade point average of 3.0 or higher in undergraduate course work

 3. a plan for completion of all USC Dornsife College of Letters, Arts and Sciences general education requirements and foreign language requirements by the beginning of the senior year